-The CCE access parameter controls TCP and UDP access for the CCE (CommsChannel Extender).
+The CCE access parameter controls TCP access for the CCE (CommsChannel Extender).
 This affects the operation of the OpenStage Manager, local CTI access, and HPT access.
-When "Disable" is selected, both TCP and UDP are is disabled.
+When "Disable" is selected, TCP is disabled.
 With "Enable", there are no restrictions.

 With Factory reset claw, the 'hooded claw' keypad mechanism to initiate a factory reset without requiring an authenticated access can be enabled or disabled.